 Sessions last 50 minutes and usually take place at the same time each week.
-The sessions cost 45 gbp each.
-A reduced rate is possible for students of mental health.
+The sessions cost £50 each.
+A reduced rate is sometimes possible for students of mental health, please enquire.

-The initial assessment session which is free provides an opportunity to meet and for you to ask any questions you may have about me or the process.
+A free initial assessment session provides an opportunity for us to meet and for you to ask any questions you may have about me or the process.

 I work with individuals, both adults and young people and work either face to face, by telephone or online.